 The owners want their building to help reflect the change and growth that they see coming to this neighborhood and they want the ability for the lighting to help showcase their brand and the community.
 While the merchandise is the most important part of the store, they want to emphasize a comfortable inviting environment for shopping.

 While no millwork lighting is currently indicated in the interiors package, they are open to adding lighting to the millwork.
 The glass NW facing façade is expected to allow a large amount of daylight into the space during the day, and also provide excellent visibility into the store.

-Lights in the salon should be controllable from the front check in desk with separate control for the restroom, office and back of house areas.
+Lights in the store should be controllable from the back of house with separate control for restrooms and back of house areas.

 All assumptions must be justified in the narrative.
 Major modifications to the architecture and interior design are not allowed.

 Your scope of work is the lighting and control for the entire project.

 Russell Cole was a second-generation owner of Cole Lighting (C. W. Cole & Company), one of the oldest lighting companies in the U.S. Cole Lighting became a well-known in the Los Angeles area and their luminaires have been installed on iconic projects such as The Mann’s Chinese Theater, Disneyland, and the Griffith Observatory.
 The company has been headquartered in Los Angeles since its inception.
 Russell Cole, the son of founder Clarence Cole, took over ownership of the company in 1952 and ran it until the mid 1980s.
 Russell continued to come into the office well into his 90s.
 Russell was an active member of the IES and always attended events with a friendly smile and was ready to chat with everyone.
 Because Mr. Cole’s dedication to the lighting industry and his longevity as a member of IES, the Los Angeles Section Student Lighting Design Competition Award is named in his honor.